dcrommie/walbrook/src/markdown-pages/service-packages.md

 wealthportaltitle: Wealth Portal
 wealthportaldescription: Welcome to your new financial command centre.
 videolink: https://player.vimeo.com/video/462506518
-servicestitle: Your financial command centre
+servicestitle: Your Financial Command Centre
-servicesdescription: Take control of your finances with the personal wealth portal and advice from your financial adviser
+servicesdescription: Take control of your finances with the personal wealth portal.
 firstservicestitle: Stay on target
 firstservicesdescription: Stay on top of your goals with regular updates on net wealth, budgets and progress towards goals.